cchudzicki-ocw-testing/11.165-fall-2021/content/pages/readings.md

 \[DM\] chapters 4, 6, 8, technical chapters B, D

-David J. C. MacKay (2013). ["Could Energy-Intensive Industries Be Powered by Carbon-Free Electricity?"](https://royalsocietypublishing.org/doi/full/10.1098/rsta.2011.0560) *Philosophical Transactions of the Royal Society of London A: Mathematical, Physical and Engineering Sciences* 371(1986): 20110560.
+David J. C. MacKay (2013). ["Could Energy-Intensive Industries Be Powered by Carbon-Free Electricity?"](https://royalsocietypublishing.org/doi/full/10.1098/rsta.2011.0560) *Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences* 371(1986): 20110560.

-David J. C. MacKay (2013). ["Solar Energy in the Context of Energy Use, Energy Transportation and Energy Storage."](https://royalsocietypublishing.org/doi/full/10.1098/rsta.2011.0431) *Philosophical Transactions of the Royal Society of London A: Mathematical, Physical and Engineering Sciences* 371(1996): 20110431.
+David J. C. MacKay (2013). ["Solar Energy in the Context of Energy Use, Energy Transportation and Energy Storage."](https://royalsocietypublishing.org/doi/full/10.1098/rsta.2011.0431) *Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences* 371(1996): 20110431.

 ### Session 13: More Renewables